krisek/433/README.md

 - `POST /login` or `GET /login`: Get an access token
 - all other requests will be tried to be served from the static sub-direcotry

-Once you started the api server, just point your browser to http://ip-of-your-rpi:8080 and the fronted will be served.
+Once you started the api server, just point your browser to http://ip-of-your-rpi:8080 and the frontend will be served.

 ## Files Description